Tag Archives: soft-and-origami-robotics

 Acknowledgments

-This work was supported in part by the Johnson & Johnson WiSTEM2D program, by the Penn Health-Tech program, and by the Penn Center for Undergraduate Research and Fellowships.
+This work was supported in part by the Johnson & Johnson WiSTEM2D program, by the Children’s Hospital of Philadelphia (CHOP) Cardiac Innovation program, by the Penn Health-Tech program, and by the Penn Center for Undergraduate Research and Fellowships.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of funding source.

 Mechanism demo